 OCS Signature: the French touch in your series

-At Orange Cinema Series (OCS), the “made in France” series are synonymous with daring, creative freedom, and artistic excellence.
-For four years, the OCS Signature label has been bringing these new genre series together under the same banner.
+At OCS, the “made in France” series are synonymous with daring, creative freedom, and artistic excellence.
+Since 2011, the OCS Signature label has brought these new genre series together under the same banner.

 A specific signature

-French production, short format (26 minutes), creations focused on comedy or dramatic comedy: OCS supports French fiction with an ambitious approach.
-For four years, these series have been brought together under the OCS Signature label.
+French production, 26 minutes format, creations focused on comedy or dramatic comedy: OCS supports French fiction with an ambitious approach.
+Since 2011, these series have been brought together under the OCS Signature label.